section-engineering-education/engineering-education/articles/rendering-html-pages-as-a-http-server-response-using-node-js/index.md

 When developing web applications, you might need to render the HTML components inside your server.
 This helps you create interactive pages on the client side once a request to access these pages is made.
 There are various ways of hosting your HTML pages (website), for example;

 - Rendering your client-side on its own using frameworks for such as React or,
-- Rend the pages directly from the server - when the browser tries to access a route specified in your server, the server will load these HTML pages upon users' requests.
+- Rend the pages directly from the server.
+When the browser access a route specified in your server, the server will load these HTML pages upon users' requests.

 This guide will teach you how to render HTML elements and HTML pages on your server using Node.js.